Xinshuo-Wang/xinshuo-wang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received my Bachelor's degree in Computer Science and Technology from Hebei University of Technology, China.
-I am currently pursuing a Master's degree in Next Generation Electronic Information Technology at Xidian University, China.
+Currently, under the guidance of Professor Yang liu, I am pursuing a master's degree in next-generation electronic information technology at Xidian University.

 My research interest includes generative models and Transformer-based models, and I am also interested in large language models.